zaproxy/zap-extensions/addOns/fuzzdb/src/main/zapHomeFiles/fuzzers/fuzzdb/README.md

 You can also browse the [FuzzDB github sources](https://github.com/fuzzdb-project/fuzzdb/) and there is always a fresh [zip file](https://github.com/fuzzdb-project/fuzzdb/archive/master.zip)

 Note: Some antivirus/antimalware software will alert on FuzzDB.
-To resolve, the filepath should be whitelisted.
+To resolve, the filepath should be allow listed.
 There is nothing in FuzzDB that can harm your computer as-is, however due to the risk of local file include attacks it's not recommended to store this repository on a server or other important system.
 Use at your own risk.

 ### Who ###
 FuzzDB was created by Adam Muntner (amuntner @ gmail.com)